-The board has determined that all director nominees, except Mr. Gomes and Mr. Johnston, are independent within the meaning of applicable Canadian securities laws because they do not have any material direct or indirect relationship with Stantec that, in the view of the board, could reasonably be expected to interfere with the exercise of their independent judgment.
-Mr. Gomes, as past president & CEO, and Mr. Johnston, as current president & CEO, are not considered independent.
+The board has determined that all director nominees, except Mr. Johnston, are independent within the meaning of applicable Canadian securities laws because they do not have any material direct or indirect relationship with Stantec that, in the view of the board, could reasonably be expected to interfere with the exercise of their independent judgment.
+Mr. Johnston, as president & CEO, is not considered independent.

 The board's policy states that the independent directors must meet without management and non-independent directors present following every regularly scheduled and ad-hoc board and board committee meeting.
-In 2021, the independent directors met without management and without Mr. Gomes following all meetings of the board and its committees.
+In 2022, the independent directors met without management following all meetings of the board and its committees.